swiftlang/swift-evolution/proposals/ABCD-integer-generic-parameters.md

 ## Implications on adoption

+### Back-deployment limitations

 On platforms where the vendor ships the Swift runtime with the operating system, there may be limitations on using integer generic parameters in programs that want to target earlier versions of those platforms that don't have the necessary runtime support.

+### Naming conventions

+Integer generic parameters are a new kind of declaration in Swift, and conventions need to be established as to how they should be named.
+This proposal recommends that integer generic parameters follow the convention of other value bindings and be named using `lowerCamelCase` identifiers.

 ## Future directions